St Michael's Church of England High School, Crosby

-St Michael's Church of England Academy (formerly known as Manor High School & St Michaels Church of England High School) is a secondary school and sixth form located in Crosby, Merseyside, England.
+St Michael's Church of England Academy (formerly known as Manor High School & St Michael's Church of England High School) is a secondary school located in Crosby, Merseyside, England.
 The school's missionary statement is: We will ensure that each individual is valued and achieves success within a caring Christian community.

 Facilities at the school include five computer rooms (140 computers in total), a sports hall and a gym.
-The school contains a sixth form for students wishing to study post-16 qualifications.
-Since leaving the LDST, as of 1 April 2025,the school has joined the All Saints Multi Academy Trust, and is officially now known as an 'academy', not a 'high school'.
-The headteacher is Mr Roy Bellmon.
+Since leaving the LDST, as of the 1 April 2025, the school is a member of the All Saints Multi Academy Trust, and is officially now known as an "academy", not a "high school".
+The headteacher is Mr Roy Bellmon, who came in with the Trust.

 History

 Reports in 1973 noted that the school was "underused", whereby in contrast the nearby Chesterfield High School was overcrowded.
 A decision was reached by the council's education committee that local primary school St. Thomas's should instead be a feeder for Manor High School to balance the load more evenly.
 Due to vandalism, the education committee pressed for expediency on a caretaker's house to be built on the school site.

 A council report in February 1989 highlighted that areas of the school's building was in "urgent need of repair", including poorly fitted and rusted window frames, inadequate external lighting and a heating system which was not effective.
 The Director of Education John Marsden noted that the local authority had spent considerable sums undertaking repair and maintenance work at the school, which then accommodated around 715 pupils.
 The school came under criticism in June 1989 after cancelling a planned play of Our Day Out, citing concerns by parents who did not approve of the "bad language" and a scene which encouraged shop lifting.
 Playwright Willy Russell believed the language was only "staggeringly tame" and suggested that language used among students in the playground was likely to be more vulgar.